lukem1/lukem1.github.io/source/_posts/HW10-462-Meeting-Charleston.md

 This will be the final post in my blog for CSCI 462, so I wanted to take a moment to acknowledge that fact and reflect a bit on how this semester has been and how my team and I have progressed through our work on the Zulip project.

 Prior to this semester I had not contributed to an open source project before, and I feel that the experience of becoming a contributor to Zulip has been the most valuable thing I have done in this class.
-Jumping in to an open source project I quite the learning experience, and from learning how to interact with the open source community to working on a popular and large project I have learned quite a lot about the software engineering process and the open source community, and I know my teammates feel similarly.
+Jumping in to an open source project is quite the learning experience, and from learning how to interact with the open source community to working on a popular and large project I have learned quite a lot about the software engineering process and the open source community, and I know my teammates feel similarly.

 So this marks the end of my blog, I learned a lot throughout this class and I am looking forward to continuing to develop as a software engineer and contribute to even more open source projects in the future.